Macquarie University staff seasonal influenza vaccine

 - clean and disinfect frequently used objects such as mobile phones, keys, wallets and work passes

 - increase the amount of fresh air available by opening windows or adjusting air conditioning.

-Everyone must also stay two metres away from other people whenever possible.
+Everyone must also stay 1.5 metres away from other people whenever possible.
 This is called social distancing.